updated

 We provide a clean and secure place to sleep.

-If you’re interested in camping, we can provide tents and bedding (let us know in advance).
+If you’re interested in camping, we can provide a large tent and bedding (let us know in advance).

 Breakfast usually is self-driven.
 We have coffee & tea, whole milk and always plenty of eggs.
-There is usually also oatmeal, grain bars and cereal.
+There is usually oatmeal, grain bars and cereal, but not always.

 Dinner is generally prepared around 6:30-7:00 or there are leftovers.
 We are not vegetarian but are considerate of all types of diets.